tingyunsay/hong_spider/README.md

 # hong_spider
-there is a spider in python.
+there is a spider in python3.5.1.